dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 	}
 }
 ```
-Again we didn't got the expected amount of performance, just an addition of 50k spheres.
-At this point, I got 60fps for around 300k spheres.
+Again, we did not achieve the expected level of performance, only an additional 50k spheres.
+At this point, I achieved 60 fps with approximately 300k spheres.

-Now I understood the main bottleneck in the cpu side was the updateCullingLOD() where we were doing the 1 Million calculation and handling all those push_back() and everything in one go.
-Even though it was done parallely by 4 threads but not much improvement in the performance.
+Now I understood the main bottleneck on the CPU side was the `updateCullingLOD()` function which involved performing one million calculations and handling numerous push_back() operations in a single execution.
+Although it was executed in parallel using four threads, it resulted in minimal performance improvement.
 So, we had to reduce this number for a single call.

-### Calculation in chunks (Not a perfect solution but visually no difference)
+### Chunk-Based Calculations (Not Perfect, but Visually Indistinguishable)
-I tried doing this calculation in chunks like we divide our data in 10 chunks and in each rendering loop we will run updateCullingLOD for 100k and the starting position of loop will offset everytime.
-When we will complete all chunks calculations, then only we will update the main vectors: highInstancePositions, medInstancePositions and lowInstancePositions.
-We can implement this by defining the start and end point in our for-loop and also keeping separate staging vectors and then aggregate them when all chunks calculation gets completed.
+I attempted chunk-based calculations by dividing the data into n (<=10) chunks.
+In each rendering loop, the updateCullingLOD() function will process n-hundred thousand (>=100k) instances and the starting position of loop will offset during each iteration.
+After completing all chunk calculations, the main vectors will be updated: highInstancePositions, medInstancePositions and lowInstancePositions.
+It can be implemented by defining the start and end points in the for-loop, maintaining separate staging vectors, and aggregating them once all chunk calculations are completed.
 ```cpp
 // In Mesh.h
 const size_t numChunks = 10; // we will try to reduce it